hwdsl2/self-hosted-ai-stack/stacks/chat-ui/README.md

 **Open the chat UI:**

 AnythingLLM is pre-configured to connect to LiteLLM.
 The API key is shared automatically via a Docker volume — no manual setup needed.

-Open `http://<server-ip>:3001` in your browser.
 The LLM provider, base URL, and model are pre-configured.

 On first start, AnythingLLM may take a few minutes to become available (check progress with `docker logs anythingllm`).